mesanabinladen/PuzzleMaker/README.md

 Preview vs processing
 - The UI shows a scaled preview for performance, but all processing (grid, masks, extraction) runs on the full-resolution image to preserve quality.

-Packaging with PyInstaller (Windows)
+Packaging with PyInstaller (Windows and Mac)
-- Recommended command (run from project folder where `puzzle_icon.ico` is located): read the `Pyinstaller instruction.TXT`
+- Recommended command (run from project folder): read the `Pyinstaller instruction.txt`

 Notes
 - The final puzzle will mantain the original image's dimensions